How To Succeed In The Retail Industry

 Happy strategic planning.
 In my final blog post in this series, I’ll examine the manufacturing industry.

-Elizabeth Mawby is a Client Director at Vantage Performance, one of Australia’s leading turnaround management and profit improvement firms – solving complex problems for businesses experiencing major change.
+Elizabeth Mawby was a Client Director at Vantage Performance, one of Australia’s leading turnaround management and profit improvement firms – solving complex problems for businesses experiencing major change.